hrstkatomas/career-ladder/README.md

 - **Learning**: Currently learning the skill
 - **Proficient**: Can apply independently in some situations
 - **Fluent**: Uses autonomously in all situations

+### Role-Based System

+- **Employees**: Can view their skills and progression (read-only)
+- **Team Leaders**: Can assess team members' skills and configure team-specific requirements
+- **Admins**: Can manage all users, create generic/domain skills, and assign roles

+### Automatic Progression

+Career level advancement is **automatic** and **immediate** based on skill achievements:

+- **Progression Requirement**: All required skills for the target level (including all previous levels) must be assessed as "Fluent"
+- **Skill Waivers**: Team leaders can waive individual skills at their discretion for exceptional cases
+- **Immediate Updates**: Level progression happens instantly when requirements are met, using Firestore triggers
+- **No Time Requirements**: There are no minimum time requirements between levels

+### Assessment Workflow

+- **Team Leader Responsibility**: Team leaders assess their team members' skills (employees have read-only access)
+- **Partial Assessments**: Team leaders can assess skills incrementally; unassessed skills default to "None"
+- **Assessment Frequency**: Flexible schedule, typically monthly or quarterly updates
+- **Default State**: All skills start as "None" until actively assessed

 ## Data Model